metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

 - `value` (List of String) Value to be applied to command/args.
 Items in Value which will be appended after command/args when Operator is 'add'.
 Items in Value which match in command/args will be deleted when Operator is 'remove'.
 If Value is empty, then the command/args will remain the same.

+<a id="nestedatt--spec--override_rules--overriders--field_overrider"></a>
+### Nested Schema for `spec.override_rules.overriders.field_overrider`

+Required:

+- `field_path` (String) FieldPath specifies the initial location in the instance document where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.
+For example, the path '/data/db-config.yaml' specifies the configuration data key named 'db-config.yaml' in a ConfigMap: '/data/db-config.yaml'.

+Optional:

+- `json` (Attributes List) JSON represents the operations performed on the JSON document specified by the FieldPath. (see [below for nested schema](#nestedatt--spec--override_rules--overriders--field_overrider--json))
+- `yaml` (Attributes List) YAML represents the operations performed on the YAML document specified by the FieldPath. (see [below for nested schema](#nestedatt--spec--override_rules--overriders--field_overrider--yaml))

+<a id="nestedatt--spec--override_rules--overriders--field_overrider--json"></a>
+### Nested Schema for `spec.override_rules.overriders.field_overrider.json`

+Required:

+- `operator` (String) Operator indicates the operation on target field.
+Available operators are: 'add', 'remove', and 'replace'.
+- `sub_path` (String) SubPath specifies the relative location within the initial FieldPath where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.

+Optional:

+- `value` (Map of String) Value is the new value to set for the specified field if the operation is 'add' or 'replace'.
+For 'remove' operation, this field is ignored.

+<a id="nestedatt--spec--override_rules--overriders--field_overrider--yaml"></a>
+### Nested Schema for `spec.override_rules.overriders.field_overrider.yaml`

+Required:

+- `operator` (String) Operator indicates the operation on target field.
+Available operators are: 'add', 'remove', and 'replace'.
+- `sub_path` (String) SubPath specifies the relative location within the initial FieldPath where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.

+Optional:

+- `value` (Map of String) Value is the new value to set for the specified field if the operation is 'add' or 'replace'.
+For 'remove' operation, this field is ignored.

 <a id="nestedatt--spec--override_rules--overriders--image_overrider"></a>